 When the cool weather of fall fades into the freezing frostiness of winter, it takes a lot of effort to leave our warm, cozy homes.
 However, one festive activity that gets New Yorkers out of their apartments is ice skating, a New York City tradition since the 1850s.
-Ahead, find some of the best places in the city to ice skate, from gliding underneath one of the world’s most iconic Christmas trees at Rockefeller Center to attending lessons hosted by Olympic skaters at Manhattan West and Brookfield Place.
+Ahead, find some of the best places in the city to ice skate, from gliding underneath the world’s most iconic Christmas tree at Rockefeller Center to attending lessons hosted by Olympic skaters at Manhattan West and Brookfield Place.

 600 5th Avenue

 Skate underneath one of the world’s most iconic Christmas trees at the Rink at Rockefeller Center.
 Rockefeller Plaza has been home to an ice rink since 1936 and is on every NYC winter to-do list.
 Besides public skating sessions, the rink also hosts private individual and group lessons.
 Tickets for general admission start at $21 for adults.
 Note, the Rockefeller Center Christmas Tree is on display through January 13.

 Central Park, 830 Fifth Avenue

 An iconic Central Park attraction, the Wollman Rink lets guests spin and glide across the ice surrounded by the glittering Manhattan skyline.
 Nestled next to the rink is a cafe, serving skaters snacks like hot dogs, burgers, and more.
 Tickets on off-peak dates start at $15 for adults and $10 for children and seniors.